-The most important conservation measure is the monitoring of the park, which is performed by a six person park monitoring troop.
-During their daily patrols, they detect clearing, wood thievery, poaching or other prohibited forest utilization.
-All our park rangers are trained in forest firefighting to be able to quickly intervene in fires in the sanctuary and surrounding areas.
+The most important conservation work is the monitoring of the park, which is performed by our group of six park guards.
+Our team also works in tandem with the park guards from neighboring organizations such as Guyra Paraguay, Promotores Ambientales, and the National Secretary of Environment.
+During their daily patrols, they detect forest clearing, stealing of wood, and poaching or other prohibited forest utilization.
+All our park rangers are trained in forest firefighting, in order to quickly intervene in fires in the sanctuary and surrounding areas.
 In addition, we organize routine firefighting courses for area residents.

-Thanks to the WWF a microlight plane has been available for our use since 2005, to carry out surveillance flights.
-This has significantly improved the situation: forest fires, clearings and illegal wood storage can now be identified more quickly and reliably.
+Thanks to the WWF we have been able to use a microlight plane since 2005, to carry out surveillance flights.
+This has significantly improved the situation, as forest fires, clearings, and illegal wood storage can now be identified more quickly and reliably.

 - Purchase of Forest Areas and Reforestation

-The purchase of forest areas in the reserve is important, because a large share of the area is still privately owned and some owners, in spite of the official ban, are interested in exploiting their forests for economic gain.
+Although the reserve is officially designated by the Paraguayan government as a "Reserve for a National Park", a large percent of the area is still divided into more than 60 privately owned properties.
+Some owners, in spite of the official ban, are interested in exploiting the forest for agricultural and livestock purposes.
 Pro Cosara endeavors to purchase these areas to ensure the best possible forest conservation.

 In conjunction with WWF, projects are underway for the reforestation of areas outside the sanctuary.